 The threat of a Canadian recession is prompting John O’Connell, who co-founded a private wealth management firm at Royal Bank of Canada (RY), to trim shares in the bank and sell Barrick Gold Corp.
 (ABX) and Imperial Oil Ltd. (IMO) at his new firm.

-O’Connell, 50, says Canada is facing a consumer and housing-led slump and is reducing equities at Toronto-based Davis Rea Ltd. while acquiring U.S. dollars to deploy in consumer stocks such as Home Depot Inc. (HD)
+O’Connell, 50, says Canada is facing a consumer and housing-led slump and is reducing equities at Toronto-based Davis Rea Ltd. while acquiring U.S. dollars to deploy in consumer stocks such as Home Depot Inc. (HD:US)

 “Our choice right now is cash and American versus Canada,” said O’Connell, chief executive officer at Davis Rea, which runs about C$575 million ($588 million).
 O’Connell bought the investment firm two years ago after leaving RBC’s The Harbour Group, which he helped build into assets under management of $2.8 billion when he left in 2010.